 “We can’t prove who’s doing it.
 But I don’t think it’s a coincidence that we all happen to work that the post office.
-I think they watch us park our cars, so they know which ones are ours,” a second postal worker said.
+I think they watch us park our cars, so they know which ones are ours,” a second postal worker told this newspaper.

 The postal employees asked that their names not be printed.

 As a temporary solution, USPS officials have asked the postal workers to park their cars on 13th Avenue, a commercial thoroughfare, instead of parking on residential side streets.